dotnet/tye/docs/getting_started.md

 1. Run this new project with `tye` command line:

     ```
-    tye run frontend --port 8001
+    tye run frontend
     ```

     With just a single application, tye will do two things: start the frontend application and run a dashboard.
-Navigate to <http://localhost:8001> to see the dashboard running.
+Navigate to <http://localhost:8000> to see the dashboard running.

     The dashboard should show the `frontend` application running.
 You should be able to view the application logs and you should be able to hit navigate to the application in your browser.